luci/luci-py/appengine/swarming/doc/Detailed-Design.md

 To make the process efficient, the dimensions are MD5 hashed and only the first 32 bits are saved so integer comparison can be used.
-This greatly reduce the size of the hot `TaskToRun` entities used for task scheduling and the amount of memory necessary on the frontend server.
+This greatly reduce the size of the hot `TaskToRunShard` entities used for task scheduling and the amount of memory necessary on the frontend server.

 Once a bot is assigned to a task, a `TaskRunResult` is created.
 If the task is actually a retry, multiple `TaskRunResult` can be created for a single